Reference · Updated July 30, 2026

 Schedule I (general)

 Cannabis (termed "marijuana" in federal law) generally remains a Schedule I controlled substance.
-Only FDA-approved products and cannabis held under a qualifying state medical license have been moved to Schedule III (order effective April 22, 2026); the broader Schedule I-to-III transfer is not finalized and is the subject of an ongoing DEA administrative hearing.
+Only FDA-approved products and cannabis held under a qualifying state medical license have been moved to Schedule III (rule effective April 28, 2026); the broader Schedule I-to-III transfer is not finalized and remains pending in DEA's expedited rescheduling rulemaking.

-Under the December 18, 2025 Executive Order on "Increasing Medical Marijuana and Cannabidiol Research," DOJ/DEA on April 23, 2026 placed FDA-approved cannabis products and state-licensed medical cannabis into Schedule III but left all other cannabis (unlicensed adult-use, bulk material, and synthetic THC) in Schedule I, and opened an expedited rulemaking (Federal Register, April 28, 2026) to consider rescheduling more broadly.
-A DEA administrative law judge is presiding over that evidentiary hearing, which began June 29, 2026 and is set to conclude by July 15, 2026; no final rule rescheduling cannabis generally has been issued.
+Under the December 18, 2025 Executive Order on "Increasing Medical Marijuana and Cannabidiol Research," DOJ/DEA announced on April 23, 2026 that it was placing FDA-approved cannabis products and state-licensed medical cannabis into Schedule III (rule effective April 28, 2026) but left all other cannabis (unlicensed adult-use, bulk material, and synthetic THC) in Schedule I, and opened an expedited rulemaking (Federal Register, April 28, 2026) to consider rescheduling more broadly.
+A DEA administrative law judge began hearing evidence in that rulemaking on June 29, 2026; as of this site's last verification of this section, no final rule rescheduling cannabis generally had been issued.
 State-legal cannabis programs are unchanged by these developments and continue to operate under their own state laws.

 A note on terminology: federal statute uses "marijuana" (spelled "marihuana" in the Controlled Substances Act) for what scientific and healthcare literature calls cannabis.
 This site uses "cannabis" except when quoting official sources.